wodxgod/Griefing-Methods/Social Engineering/Session Hijacking/README.md

 When joining a premium server, you send your client's information to the Mojang authorization server, to make it confirm the session is valid.

-It is not possible for the hacker to gain full access of the account using only the session token.
+It is not possible for the hacker to gain full access to  account using only the session token.
 They will only be able to play on servers on their account.

 **Gaining the token**